Major powers to make "substantial and serious offer" to Iran

-LONDON Major powers are ready to make "a substantial and serious offer" to Iran during talks next week in return for concessions on its nuclear program, a Western diplomat said on Wednesday.
+LONDON Major powers are ready to make "a substantial and serious offer" to Iran during talks next week in return for concessions on its nuclear programme, a Western diplomat said on Wednesday.

 He declined to give details of the offer - aimed at reviving efforts to reach a diplomatic solution to long-stalled talks over Iran's disputed nuclear work.